gemini-projects/gemini/README.md

       DATE    birthdate
 }

-# Defines
+# The followinf routes are automatically available
 # /api/book             GET (list) / POST (single resouce)
 # /api/book/{isbn}      GET / PUT / DELETE (single resource)

 # /api/author           GET (list) / POST (single resouce)
 # /api/author/{isbn}    GET / PUT / DELETE (single resource)

-# Where Book has a reference to Author by using its name logical key
+# Where Book has a reference to Author by using its name (logical key)
 ```

 **ATTENTION:** Gemini is a WIP and it is not ready for production environments.